alejandroacevedo2305/AgenticChallenge/README.md

 ---

 ## 4. Advanced Challenges (Optional, but Encouraged)

+**⏰ Time Note:** These are truly optional!
+Focus on the core 4 nodes first.
+If you have extra time or want to showcase additional skills, these are great extensions.
+If not, just document your approach in `DESIGN_CHOICES.md`.

 - **Challenge A: Automated Mitigation & Response:** Implement a "Response Planner" node that suggests concrete response steps (e.g., firewall rule syntax like `iptables -A INPUT -s 203.0.113.55 -j DROP`).